RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuo/RAK3272S-Breakout-Board/AT-Command-Manual/README.md

 Description: P2P mode spreading factor

-This command is used to access and configure P2P mode spreading factor.
+This command is used to access and configure the P2P mode spreading factor.

 | Command                        | Input Parameter | Return Value                                                     | Return Code              |
 | ------------------------------ | --------------- | ---------------------------------------------------------------- | ------------------------ |